LatamLink/latamlink.io/docs/eosio.md

 - Support for keys protected by **biometric hardware** *(e.g. : Apple Secure Enclave)*
 - Designed for **Inter-Blockchain communication**

 Another important feature of EOSIO based blockchain networks is it's flexible architecture, because many of the network's "rules of engagement" are defined through **system contracts**.

 This flexibility is achieved thanks to a set of smart contracts separated from the EOSIO core protocol.
 Because of this, the core functionality that validates blocks and transactions is separated from the system contracts.

 **System contracts allow EOSIO networks to :**

-- Easily configure the network governance through smart contracts.
+- easily configure the network governance through smart contracts.
-- To have transparent rules for the operation of the system.
+- have transparent rules for the operation of the system.
-- Synchronize the changes in system contracts in a instantaneous way with the whole network, which reduces the administration costs and delays of any governance updates.
+- synchronize the changes in system contracts in a instantaneous way with the whole network, which reduces the administration costs and delays of any governance updates.
-- Maintain total compatibility with other EOSIO blockchains.
+- maintain total compatibility with other EOSIO blockchains.

-**The objective of LatamLink is implement an EOSIO testnet for [LAC-Chain](https://medium.com/@lacchain.official/what-is-the-lacchain-global-alliance-and-what-does-it-consist-of-861cb76257b1)** and demonstrate the flexibility of this technology developing customized system contracts for LAC-Chain's requirements.
+**The objective of LatamLink is implement an EOSIO testnet for [LACChain](https://medium.com/@lacchain.official/what-is-the-lacchain-global-alliance-and-what-does-it-consist-of-861cb76257b1)** and demonstrate the flexibility of this technology developing customized system contracts for LACChain's requirements.
 The LatamLink testnet will allow a **permisioning comitee** to authorize actors that write and validate new blocks to the blockchain through system contracts based on **Proof-of-Authority (POA)** consensus mechanisms in a **public permissioned blockchain**.